xdgrulez/kafi/README.md

 etc.

-## A Simple Non-stateful Stream Processor
+## A Very Basic Stream Processor

-You can also use Kafi as a simple non-stateful stream processing tool.
+You can also use Kafi as a very basic stream processing tool.

 ### Copy Topics